c0nfig-17/proxymydll/README.md

 > This tool is intended for **educational, research and authorized red team / penetration testing** purposes only.
 > Do **not** use it on systems you do not own or have explicit permission to test.
 > You are solely responsible for how you use this code.
+> Some parts of this code was made by IA.
+Keep sure what execute.

 ---